 The following graphs illustrate the written examination, operating test, and overall pass-rates and the average written examination grades for reactor operator (RO) and senior reactor operator (SRO) initial license applicants on a fiscal year (FY) basis for each of the NRC's four Regions and nationally.
 (Each FY runs from October 1 of one year through September 30 of the following year.)
 Two additional graphs summarize the average grades and pass-rates on the SRO-only portion of the written examinations.

 The last graph summarizes the national written examination performance history (10 year) for ROs.
-For each year, it charts the percentage of the total number of examinations that had no failures, one failure, two failures, etc. For example, in FY 2012, about 86% of the RO written examinations (i.e., 35 of 41) had no failures, about 10% of the exams had one failure, about 2% of the exams had two failures, and about 2% of the exams had three failures.
-The chart illustrates that the vast majority (generally about 80% or more) of the RO written examinations over the past 10 years have had no failures, that the RO performance during that period has been relatively constant, and that a single examination with an unusually high failure rate (which can often be traced to deficiencies in the facility licensee's training program) can have a significant effect on the Regional performance trends summarized in the other graphs.
+For each year, it charts the percentage of the total number of examinations that had no failures, one failure, two failures, etc. For example, in FY 2014, about 83% of the RO written examinations (i.e., 34 of 41) had no failures, about 12% of the exams had one failure, about 2% of the exams had two failures, 0% of the exams had three failures, and about 2% of the exams had four failures.
+The chart illustrates that the vast majority (generally about 80% or more) of the RO written examinations over the past 10 years have had no failures (i.e., 7 out of the last 10 years show over 80% of the written examinations have no failures, and all 10 years show over 70% of the examinations have no failures) and that the RO performance during that period has been relatively constant (i.e., all 10 years show over 90% of the examinations have had two or less failures).